Soil Acidification: Management

 - Lime score (Table 2 or on lime material label)

-Lime rate is given in units of CaCO3 (100% CCE) and has to be adjusted by the lime score (LS) of the product being used
+Lime rate is given in units of CaCO3 (100% CCE) and must be adjusted by the lime score (LS) of the product being used

 |Calculation step||Product A||Sugar beet lime|